lucasjellema/tech-radar-prototype2/development-log.md

-- before drawing blips: create a segment matrix [sector, ring] with for each segment visible?, start and end phi, start and end R when checking the current position of a blip - only compare with boundaries of its segement when calculating a position for a blip - work within segment boundaries (this should save on a lot of calculations)
+- before drawing blips: create a segment matrix [sector, ring] with for each segment visible?, start and end phi, start and end R when checking the current position of a blip - only compare with boundaries of its segement

+## April 23rd

+- fixed issue in segment drill down
+- drill down on each of the three visual dimensions shape, color, size

+### Resources
+SVG Events , animation & bound data  https://octoperf.com/blog/2018/04/17/d3-js-mouse-events-and-transitions-tutorial/#how-to-bind-data-using-d3datum

 ## April 22nd
 - CSV file upload can match CSV records with existing objects and ratings (this allows existing data to be easily updated)